Skip to main content

 At the top of the CSAT settings page, toggle Enable in-call voice survey to on.
 This activates the CSAT feature for your project.
 Until enabled, no surveys run.

-Step 2: Connect to your hang-up logic
+Step 2: Connect to your end function

 Step 3: Define survey content